Homemade Sausage Gravy for Biscuits

 Amish Breakfast

 So by 7:00, the farmers were hungry for a warm hearty breakfast.
-Amish sausage gravy over biscuits, along with an egg, is a filling breakfast that will give you energy for the day.
+Amish sausage gravy over biscuits, along with an egg or two, is a filling breakfast that will give you energy for the day.

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 So, if you click on any of the links to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.